 While hyperglass is, to the extent possible, fully asynchronous (which means tasks may be run while waiting on other tasks to complete), this asynchronism is currently only applicable to each request.
 This means that with a single worker process, while one request is being processed, a second request must wait until the first request completes.
 If the first request is long-running for whatever reason, the second request may time out (this also applies to running multiple queries at the same time, in the same session).

 To combat this, hyperglass uses the above worker strategy.
-Ultimately, it's important to provision the appropriate number of CPU cores, corresponding to the number of concurrent sessions you might expect to have in your environment.
+Ultimately, it's important to provision the appropriate number of CPU cores, corresponding to the number of concurrent sessions you might expect to have in your environment (keeping in mind that if your system supports hyperthreading, each core equates to two workers).

 When debug is set to